nickserv/danamccurdy.com/_posts/2015-04-28-everything-i-didn-t-learn-in-kindergarten-im-learning-from-my-cat.md

 Without knowing how,
 Or why.

-Yet It is our blessing,
+Yet it is our blessing,
 With our Big Brains,
-To wonder how,
+To always wonder how,
 And why.

 And then,
 Full of questions,
-To relinquish answers,
+We may relinquish answers,
 And relax,
 Like a cat,
 Into Now.